 Gen2Gen Innovation Fellowships / Early Childhood

-The Gen2Gen Innovation Fellowship / Early Childhood will provide support to creative practitioners tapping the talents of adults, age 50 and older, to improve the care and education of children, age 0 to 5.
+The Gen2Gen Innovation Fellowship / Early Childhood supports innovators tapping the talents of adults, age 50 and older, to improve the care and education of children, age 0 to 5.

 - Brigid Ahern, CEO, Turnaround for Children